MicrosoftDocs/VBA-Docs/api/Excel.Series.HasErrorBars.md

 ## Example

-This example removes error bars from series one in Chart1.
+This example removes error bars from series one on Chart1.
 The example should be run on a 2D line chart that has error bars for series one.

 ```vb